paulpierre/twig/README.md

 Twig's purpose is to help you surface engaged users or "influencers" so they can be incentivized to help bootstrap and grow your web3 community.
 Twig can also be used for competitive analysis and research for understand what type of engagement posts are most effective.

-If you're interested in advanced and industry-leading web3 user acquisition tools, check out (Conductive.ai)[https://conductive.ai].
-If you're a buolder interested in the intersection of web3 and growth automation, (Conductive.ai is hiring!)[https://hk.linkedin.com/company/conductiveai]
+If you're interested in advanced and industry-leading web3 user acquisition tools, check out [Conductive.ai](https://conductive.ai).
+If you're a buolder interested in the intersection of web3 and growth automation, [Conductive.ai is hiring!](https://hk.linkedin.com/company/conductiveai)

 # 📝 Get started